gelven4sec/octoshell/README.md

 - `exit` : To leave the shell
 - `cd` : Navigate through directories

+## Builtin features
+For the moment:
+- '|' pipe function to pass the the STDOUT of a process to the STDIN of another

 ## To Do
 - Simple pipe process